It was thrilling

 Dawn was delighted yesterday, when cutting the handwoven fabric she has made.

-After cutting, she washed it straight away in the washing machine.
+Before cutting, she washed it straight away in the washing machine.
 She was hoping and praying it wouldn’t felt with too much agitation and hot water.
 However, to her amazement it came out really well and it dried in an hour or two.

 Her new coat will be icy green.
 Today she began designing it.
 As far as the sewing process is concerned, she has cut all the sections and over locked the edges to prevent fraying.